rafcc/pytorch-bsf/docs/faq.rst

 ------------------------------------------------------------------

 Not yet, but possibly yes.
-However, I believe Bezier simplices arise everywhere we need high-dimensional shape representation.
+I believe Bezier simplices arise everywhere we need high-dimensional shape representation.
 If you find a new application, then please let me know it.
 Your application will be documented in the application section.